Kellojo/Unity-Simple-Loot-Table/README.md

 ## Features
 - Easily drop a range of optional and guaranteed drops
+- Drop items based on an assigned weight
 - Preview drop chances, when editing your loot tables
 - Customize the used drop class and use your own item class